-How Butterbur works
+How butterbur works

 Side effects and other precautions

-As with any natural remedy, prescription or over-the-counter treatment, you should first check with your doctor before taking Butterbur to learn if it might interact with anything else you’re taking or learn if it will have a dangerous impact on any condition you have.
+These are not all the possible side effects of butterbur.As with any natural remedy, prescription or over-the-counter treatment, you should first check with your doctor before taking butterbur to learn if it might interact with anything else you’re taking, or learn if it could have a dangerous impact on any condition you have.

-Who should not take Butterbur
+Who should not take butterbur?